xKurty06/Pacman-Java/README.md

 A modern, feature-rich Pacman game written in Java using Swing.

-> **This project was created by a group of 4 students from BSCS 1-2 to fulfill our final requirement in Computer Programming II, under Ms. Lourielene Baldomero.**
+> **This project was created by a group of 5 students from section BSCS 1-2 (A.Y.
+2024-2025) to fulfill our final requirement in Computer Programming II, under Ms. Lourielene Baldomero.**

 **Group Members:**
 - Member 1: Zean Kurt Balboa